gijswijnholds/tensorskipgram-torch/README.md

 ## Code

+In order to recreate the experiments, you will need to perform three steps, as outlined in `main.py`:

+1. Preprocess a corpus of choice to extract SVO triples.
+In our case we use UKWackyPedia, but you can implement your corpus as well.
+This code is in the *preprocessing* folder.
+2. Train matrices.
+This code you find in the *training* folder.
+3. Evaluate the matrices on a selection of tasks.
+This is done in the *evaluation* folder.

 ## Models

 We publish the models of our proposed method, which are a pair of matrix representations per verb, each one of which multiplies with the vectors for one of the verb's arguments to predict the other argument.
 The models cover a list of 1160 verbs, that were extracted from the evaluation datasets.
 Of course, you can retrain the model on another set of verbs.